venkanna37/Refining_the_Boreal-Forest_Tundra_Ecotone_with_High-Resolution_Satellite_Imagery/README.md

 ---

 ## Data
-Custom datasets should follow the datasets folder structure below.
+Custom datasets must follow the folder structure shown below.
-Both images and labels should be prepared before and save in `.tif` format.
+Both images and labels should be prepare and save in `.tif` format.
-Some example dataset from similar task added in `datasets/sample_data` folder.
+Example datasets from similar tasks are provided in the `datasets/sample_data` folder.
-The training pipeline save checkpoints in runs folder.
+The training pipeline saves checkpoints in `runs` folder.
-Both custom `datasets` and `runs` folders can be specified during training and evaluation.
+Custom `datasets` and `runs` folders can be specified during both training and evaluation.

 ```
 datasets                  # All datasets